dcpetty/obsidian/Obsidian & Jekyll/JavaScriptForIncludedNavigation.md

 # TODO

 - Allow for more than one such navigation with the `data-toc` attribute setting the position.
-- Have some way to minimize reliance on the structure of the rendered Jakyll page.
+- Have some way to minimize reliance on the structure of the rendered Jekyll page.
 {% include right.html %}